Manny42142134/Scientific-Calculator-/README.md

 # Scientific-Calculator-
-Introduction
+<h1>Introduction
-Welcome to the Scientific Calculator Application!
-This intuitive and powerful tool is designed to cater to both basic and advanced mathematical needs.
-At its core, the calculator supports standard numeric inputs (0-9) and basic operations, making it a reliable tool for everyday calculations.
+Welcome to the Scientific Calculator Application  This intuitive and powerful tool is designed  for normal arithmetic operations, trig functions, and number system  conversions for everyday use for a student.
 Key Features:
 Numerical Inputs & Basic Operations: Easily input any number from 0 to 9 and perform standard mathematical operations.